-- A. The clearance above grade must be a minimum of 12". - B. The clearance to a window or door that may be opened must be a minimum of 48" to the side, 48" below the window/door, and 12" above the window/door. - C. A 12" clearance to a permanently closed window is recommended to prevent condensation on the window. - D. The vertical clearance to a ventilated soffit located above the terminal within a horizontal distance of 2 feet (60 cm) from the center-line of the terminal must be a minimum of 18". - E. The clearance to an unventilated soffit must be a minimum of 12". - F. The clearance to an outside corner is 11" from center of pipe. - G. The clearance to an inside corner is 12".
+- A. The clearance above grade must be a minimum of 12". - B. The clearance to a window or door that may be opened must be a minimum of 48" to the side and 48" below the window/door, and 12" above the window/door.
+With outside air installed, the clearances are 9" to the side and below and 9" above. - C. A 12" clearance to a permanently closed window is recommended to prevent condensation on the window. - D. The vertical clearance to a ventilated soffit located above the terminal within a horizontal distance of 2 feet (60 cm) from the center-line of the terminal must be a minimum of 18". - E. The clearance to an unventilated soffit must be a minimum of 12". - F. The clearance to an outside corner is 11" from center of pipe. - G. The clearance to an inside corner is 12". - H. A vent must not be installed within 3 feet (90cm) above a gas meter/regulator assembly when measured from the horizontal center-line of the regulator.

-- H. A vent must not be installed within 3 feet (90 cm) above a gas meter/regulator assembly when measured from the horizontal center-line of the regulator. - The clearance to service regulator vent outlet must be a minimum of 6 feet. - J. The clearance to a non-mechanical air supply inlet to the building or the combustion air inlet to any other appliance must be a minimum of 48". - K. The clearance to a mechanical air supply inlet must be a minimum of 10 feet. (with outside air installed, 6 feet) - L. The clearance above a paved sidewalk or a paved driveway located on public property must be a minimum of 7 feet. - M. The clearance under a veranda, porch, deck or balcony must be a minimum of 12 inches.
-(B. also applies)
+- The clearance to service regulator vent outlet must be a minimum of 6 feet. - J. The clearance to a non-mechanical air supply inlet to the building or the combustion air inlet to any other appliance must be a minimum of 48". - K. The clearance to a mechanical air supply inlet must be a minimum of 10 feet. (with outside air installed, 6 feet) - L. The clearance above a paved sidewalk or a paved driveway located on public property must be a minimum of 7 feet. - M. The clearance under a veranda, porch, deck or balcony must be a minimum of 12 inches.
+(B Also Applies)